MissMeriel/ROSbot_data_collection/rosbot_installation.md

 ## Troubleshooting

-If you are using a wireless network, test your ROSbot startup routine when not connected to that network.
+If you are using a wireless network and intend to operate the ROSbot outside that network, test your ROSbot startup routine when not connected to that network.
 You may need to disable the WiFi on your ROSbot to successfully complete the startup routine.
+You may also want to change the `ROS_IP` set in `start_rosbot.sh`.

 Here's a [reference](https://net2.com/how-to-run-applications-at-startup-on-ubuntu-18-04/) for adding scripts to an Ubuntu 18 LSB system.

+The apt repository preinstalled on the ROSbot may be stale and may require an update.
+Check your ros distro by running `rosverion -d` or `ls /opt/ros`.
+If you cannot install new ros packages using `apt`, [update your apt repository](http://wiki.ros.org/melodic/Installation/Ubuntu) if necessary.